Best Places to Take Kids in Concord - 510 Families

 Rockin’ Jump

 Rockin’ Jump is the operator of several Bay Area trampoline centers, including a location in Concord (formerly Sky High Sports).
 Come to jump leaps and bounds on the trampolines, but families can also expect: a stunt bag to bounce or swing into, a dodgeball room, an aerial skills space, an arcade, and a 28-foot rock-climbing wall.
 Put Rockin’ Jump on your list of places to visit when school is closed.
+For kids under 6, check out their Rockin’ Tots hours on Wednesdays and weekend mornings.

 Six Flags Hurricane Harbor